Vic-Warden/Smart-Calendar/docs/system_architecture.md

 Photoresistor: Detects whether the device is in the dark; if it is, it switches to silent mode if the user wants to go to sleep.

+Oled display : It's purely for the “beauty” of my project, it's just to support my universe.
+I wanted to have a compositor that would allow me to simulate the impulses of a heart, to pretend that the machine's mind was in my intelligent calendar

 Arduino: It is the centerpiece of my project, it is the one that will receive all the programs that I need to create